SaraKhild/QueryDslAndProjections/README.md

 <br>

-##### :pencil2: `This query take department number that is sending and filter then show department information except this department number`
+##### :pencil2: `This query takes department number that is sending then filter and show department information except this department number`

 ###### Code :computer: